I just assumed that aromatherapy was aromatherapy. Turns out there are different aromatherapy schools of thought.

 Here is how people started to disagree about essential oils.
 In the 1920s, experts in France began exploring the use of essential oils in working with patients.
 A French medical doctor by the name of Jean Valnet wrote the first textbook on the matter and found success in working with soldiers during World War II using the oils and techniques that had been discovered by the French community.
 Even though the medical community had pioneered this method, Dr. Valnet did not believe that the practice of essential oils ought to be limited to professionals.
 He believed that anyone who had a basic understanding of oils and had a quality source could safely and effectively use them.

-At about the same time as Dr. Valnet and his contemporaries were pioneering the use of essential oils, an French biochemist named Marguerite Maury began pioneering her own methods of using essential oils.
+At about the same time as Dr. Valnet and his contemporaries were pioneering the use of essential oils for health, an French biochemist named Marguerite Maury began pioneering her own methods of using essential oils.
 Instead of taking a clinical perspective, Maury focused on the client as a whole, body, emotions, and mind.
 Her focus relied mainly on using oils for massage, perfuming and scent-related methods.
 She moved to Britain and became a leading expert in the practice of aromatherapy there.

 They may both have had their roots in the early 1900s, and with French representatives to start, but they couldn’t be more different.
 Here’s how.